-Cordyceps and Ophiocordyceps are types of fungi that typically affect insects.
-Fictional works have explored Cordyceps infections in humans, but this fungus is not likely to evolve to cause infection in humans in the near future.
-However, cases of fungal infection may be increasing with climate change.
+Cordyceps and Ophiocordyceps are types of fungi that affect insects.
+Fictional works have explored Cordyceps infections in humans.
+However, this fungus is not likely to cause infection in humans in the near future.

 Many people are familiar with the name Cordyceps due to its inclusion in the popular video game and television series, The Last of Us.
 Other people may have seen insects infected with Cordyceps or Ophiocordyceps spores in nature documentaries.
 Alternatively, some may have tried Cordyceps supplements.